+Works: Annual Testing of Sterilizers

+Site:

-- 1. You are invited on behalf of NHS Trust to tender, upon the basis of GC/Works/4 General Conditions (1998), for the Works described in the following enclosed documents: - a.
-Abstract of Particulars; - b.
-Supplementary Conditions and Annexes referred to in the Abstract of Particulars; - c.
+Ι. tender, upo vited on behalf ofon the basis of GC/Works/4 General Cond cribed in the following enclosed document

+a.
+Abstra ct of Particulars;

+b.
+Supple Particu mentary Conditions and Annexes referred lars: to in the Abstract of

+- c.
 Specification for the Annual Testing of Sterilizers. - 2.
 Your tender with the completed Abstract of Particulars and Supplementary Clauses should be submitted on the Form of Tender and Tender Price Form also enclosed.
 Any obvious errors in pricing or errors in arithmetic will be dealt with as stated in the Form of Tender. - 3.
 You are required to keep your tender confidential and not divulge to anyone, even approximately, what your tender price is or will be.
 The sole exception to this is information you may have to give to your insurance company, or broker, in order to compile your tender, but you must stress to them that this information is given in strict confidence. - 4.
 You must not make any arrangements with anyone else about whether or not they should tender, or about their or your tender prices or terms and conditions.
 You may however, obtain any necessary subcontract quotations. - 5.
 No tendering expenses will be reimbursed by the Employer. - 6.
 Tenders received late will not be considered unless due to genuine postal delays.
 If the tender is qualified it may be set aside, or you may be required to withdraw the qualification without amending your offer.
-Any proposals for alternatives to the specified requirements should be submitted by way of a separate, unqualified, bid, after checking with the Employer on the procedure to follow.
+Any proposals for alternatives to the specified requirements should be submitted by way of a separate, unqualified, bid, after checking with the Employer on the procedure to follow. - 7.
 The Employer does not bind himself to accept the lowest, or any tender.

-Your form of tender should be submitted in a sealed envelope prominently marked:
+8. Your form of tender should be submitted in a sealed envelope prominently marked: